 The declaration of property valuation serves dual purposes.
 It is used for calculating taxes and as the basis for determining the fair market value of the property.
 The Bureau of Internal Revenue (BIR) in the Philippines uses this zonal value as the foundation for computing internal revenue taxes.
 These taxes include Capital Gains Tax (CGT) and Documentary Stamp Tax (DST).
 Such a symbolic scale is an officially approved zonal schedule of fair market values for real property, essentially serving as the zonal valuation BIR employs.

 In real estate transactions, it’s important to note that if the zonal value in the Philippines is less than the selling price, it doesn’t imply that the property is overpriced.
 If the zonal value in the Philippines exceeds the selling price, it doesn’t automatically indicate that the property on sale is undervalued.
-This factor might vary, especially when the land is situated in central business zones like the zonal value in Manila.
+This factor might vary, mainly when the land is situated in central business zones like the zonal value in Manila.

 What is the difference between market value and zonal value?